Keryen/Simple-Sokoban/README.md

 * __By Enrique González Rodríguez, Manuel Hernández-Ros Bellosillo and Alejandro Rodríguez Fernández__

+Link to download and play the game: https://keryen.itch.io/simple-sokoban

 To start the game, compile the source files and run the executable file.

 After running sokoban you will be shown the home screen of the game where you can start a new game by pressing "new game",